 Medication-assisted treatment should be considered a bridge to sobriety and not a tool of enablement for the continued use of opiates or opioids.
 Instead, they should be viewed as a bridge to sobriety.

-MAT Improves Long-term Recovery Chances
+MAT Improves Long-term Recovery Chances for Clients at Icarus

 MAT has proven to increase the chances of experiencing long-term recovery.
 A large majority of individuals suffering from opiate abuse disorder experience relapse during the post-acute withdrawal phase or even later.
-Mediation-assisted treatment allows individuals to navigate the later stages of recovery, providing relief from the mental challenges associated with cravings.
+Medication-assisted treatment allows individuals to navigate the later stages of recovery, providing relief from the mental challenges associated with cravings.
 This allows individuals to focus on the most important areas of recovery, including family and work.

-At Icarus Behavioral Health, we have several options during treatment, including all of the mediations listed in this article.
-Our main area of focus is providing clients the tools they need to successfully achieve long-term recovery through the creation of individually crafted treatment plans.
+At Icarus Behavioral Health, we have several options during treatment, including all of the medications listed in this article.
+Our main area of focus is providing clients with the tools they need to successfully achieve long-term recovery through the creation of individually crafted treatment plans.
 Contact one of our admissions specialists to get started crafting your personal treatment plan or any questions you have regarding our services.